 University of Ottawa

-This course will introduce certain environmental concepts and theories framed around global environmental challenges and the societal responses to them.
-An emphasis will be placed on understanding and analyzing the complex interconnections between humans (including our activities and actions) and the environment, primarily through a social science perspective.
-Some of the major topics that will be covered include: sustainability, human population growth, climate change, energy production, food production (agriculture), pollution, and urbanization.
-These, and other topics, will be explored using case studies, both international and Canadian (where appropriate).
+This course introduced certain environmental concepts and theories framed around global environmental challenges and the societal responses to them.
+An emphasis was placed on understanding and analyzing the complex interconnections between humans (including our activities and actions) and the environment, primarily through a social science perspective.
+Some of the major topics covered included: sustainability, human population growth, climate change, energy production, food production (agriculture), pollution, and urbanization.
+These, and other topics, were explored using case studies, both international and Canadian (where appropriate).

 DVM4153A - International Development & Environmental Change